h2oai/h2o-tutorials/training/driverless_ai/DriverlessAI_Transformations.md

 ### Cluster Distance Transformer

-* selected columns in the data clustered
+* selected columns in the data are clustered
 * the distance to a chosen cluster center is calculated

 | Date Built | Square Footage | Num Beds | Num Baths | State | Price | ClusterDist\_4\_NumBeds\_NumBaths\_SquareFootage_1|